asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

----

-**Note:**
+!!! note
     This page is a living document; expect missing and incomplete information.
 Still, feel free to discuss on [asterisk-dev](http://lists.digium.com/mailman/listinfo/asterisk-dev).

----
+[//]: # (end-note)

 Project Overview